-With a lust to travel, I donned my first backpack in 1985 and spent about a year backpacking around the world solo.
+With a lust to travel and donning my first backpack in 1985, I spent almost a year solo-backpacking around the world.

-Met loads of other travellers along the way whilst travelling through Africa, Europe, Britain, Egypt, India, and a first quick taste of Thailand.
+Met loads of other travellers along the way while exploring Africa, Europe, United Kingdom, Egypt, India, and a first quick taste in Thailand.

 Travelling by bus, train, boat, and hitchhiking, cemented forever my passion for travel and photography.
-Although I travelled independently, a 21-day Topdeck tour made sure I didn’t miss the main sites in Europe.
+Although travelling independently, booking a 21-day Topdeck tour ensured not to miss main European sites.

 Life at Sea

-Apart from local and global overland travelling, I’ve been a part of building (from plans) a Roberts 28′ Motor Sailor and launched ‘Naiad’ in the Hawkesbury River (NSW).
+Apart from local and global overland travelling, I’ve been a part of building from plans, a Roberts 28′ Motor Sailor and Naiad’s launch in NSW’s Hawkesbury River, Australia.

-During this time, we extended Naiad to 34′ and lived on her for 20 years in total, until deciding we needed a bigger boat.
+During this time, an extension to Naiad made her 34′ and lived on her for 20 years in total, until deciding it was time for a bigger boat.

-In 2008, we flew to the US to buy a Catalina 47′ and after only looking at 3, settled on ‘Reality’, which was already hauled out and winterised in Long Island (NY).
+Flying to the US in 2008 to buy a Catalina 47′ after only looking at 3, we settled on Reality – already hauled out and winterised in Long Island, New York.

-After trucking Reality to Miami by road, fitting her out for ocean passages, we finally set sail down the Miami River and onto Florida.
-From buying Reality, fitting her out, and finally leaving the US took 3 months – we left on the last day of my 90-day visa!
+After trucking Reality to Miami by road, a fit-out for ocean passages, we finally set sail down the Miami River and on to Florida.

-I love the sea and always feel at peace on the water; especially during night watches, when a backdrop of a million stars kiss the horizon, fusing everything together – magic!
+I love the sea and always feel at peace on the water.
+Especially, during night watches when a backdrop of a million stars kiss the horizon, fusing the world together – magic!

-During the 2011 Brisbane floods, I lived on Reality on my own, which was scary.
-Although with the help and support from close friends, all went well and Reality made it through safely.
+Living on Reality on my own during the 2011 Brisbane floods proved scary.
+With the help and support from close friends, all went well and Reality made it through unscathed.